Article

 A charter fishing boat in the Grand Marais harbor on Lake Superior / Kevin Linden

-Practically a miniature ocean, the world’s largest freshwater lake—Lake Superior, in Northeast Minnesota—boasts massive fish to match its incredible size.
-Take a fishing charter out of Duluth, Two Harbors, Silver Bay or Grand Marais to catch lake trout, Coho salmon and king salmon in addition to Minnesota staples like muskies and walleyes.
+Practically a miniature ocean, the world’s largest freshwater lake boasts massive fish to match its incredible size.
+Take a fishing charter out of Duluth, Two Harbors, Silver Bay or Grand Marais to catch lake trout, Coho salmon and king salmon, in addition to Minnesota staples like muskies and walleyes.

-While the Mississippi River starts out as tiny creek barely big enough for a kayak to navigate, America’s most renowned river is home to great fishing for smallmouth bass, walleyes and even the hard-fighting channel catfish everywhere from Lake Bemidji to Lake Pepin and further south.
+While the Mississippi River is barely big enough for a kayak at its starting point in Itasca Park, America’s most renowned waterway is home to smallmouth bass, walleye and hard-fighting channel catfish as it passes Lake Pepin, Lake Bemidji, and other paths that point south.
 River fish like flowing water, and good results can be found where streams enter the channel, and downstream from locks and dams.

 Fly fishing in Bde Maka Ska